The Menzgold - Bank of Ghana muddle

 In fact, the Securities and Exchange Commission is duty bound to create the necessary atmosphere for the orderly growth and development of the capital market in this instance.

-MenzGold’s business model is
+MenzGold’s business model is over the counter derivative.

 The derivatives’ market